khannasahab/beautiful-jekyll/blogs/programming/java-to-kotlin/index.md

 *`Disclaimer : Wherever possible, We will have Java code and similar Kotlin code.
 I care for you`*

 This series is divided into few parts.
 The logic behind the sequence chosen: Earlier parts show the minimal difference between Kotlin and Java so you can grasp the concept easily and feel confident.
-The parts at end show more capabilities of Kotlin and offerings which are either not present in Java OR they are slighty different as a concept.
+The parts at the end show more capabilities and offerings of Kotlin which are either not present in Java OR they are slighty different as a concept.

 >Some points to note: <br/>
-<br/> 👉 Keep in mind Kotlin is a JVM based language, so whateve you do in Kotlin can also be done in Java
+<br/> 👉 Whatever you do in Kotlin can also be done in Java
 <br/> 👉 From language basics perspective, Kotlin is syntatical sugar over Java.
 I say Java is compiled, Kotlin is smartly compiled.
 <br/> 👉 There are some cases where Kotlin is more efficient (the new offerings from Kotlin Platform Classes, we will see later)
 <br/> 👉 All the parts of this series are connected, it is better to read in the sequence.
 Bookmark it now.